Radiotherapy and Oncology - BSc (Hons)

 Year: 1

 Introduction to the LRC, literature and database searching.
 Discussion on academic writing.
 Using Refworks and Harvard referencing.
 Public health, The National Cancer Strategy, Cancer, epidemiology, aetiology, tumour formation, staging and spread, treatment modalities, patient management in RT department.
 Investigations and patient care to include adaptation for specific patient groups and address healthcare inequalities.
 Carcinogenesis and normal tissue reactions.
+Understanding of the mechanisms of actions of chemotherapy, hormone-blocking therapy and various targeted therapies.
+Principles of pharmacology.
 Reflective practice.
 Government policies, healthcare law and Health & Safety.
 Appreciation of treatment prescription and optimization.
 Practical principles of radiotherapy practice.
 The role of the professional body and professional responsibilities of the radiographer.
 Orientation placement in clinical department.

 Radiotherapy and Oncology 1